 And a few hours later I went back for another look…and it looked like this….

 An Australian environmental news website edited by author and journalist James Woodford: photos, blogs, discoveries and guest viewpoints.
 James is funded by the Pew Charitable Trusts as the Ocean Correspondent.
-Contact us at firstname.lastname@example.org
+Contact him at firstname.lastname@example.org